rails/rails/guides/source/active_job_basics.md

 # environment
 ```

-If you want more control on what queue a job will be run you can pass a :queue
+If you want more control on what queue a job will be run you can pass a `:queue`
-option to #set:
+option to `#set`:

 ```ruby
 MyJob.set(queue: :another_queue).perform_later(record)
 ```

-To control the queue from the job level you can pass a block to queue_as.
+To control the queue from the job level you can pass a block to `#queue_as`.
 The
-block will be executed in the job context (so you can access self.arguments)
+block will be executed in the job context (so you can access `self.arguments`)
 and you must return the queue name:

 ```ruby